Loopring/protocols/packages/loopring_v3/DESIGN.md

 List of causes that will result in no actual ring settlement, but are still accepted by the circuit:
 - An order is expired
-- An order is cancelled
+- An order is canceled
 - An order is already completely filled
 - An `allOrNone` order cannot be completely filled
 - The fill amounts have rounding error that is too large